VerifiedXBlockchain/VerifiedX-Docs/docs/integration/swagger.md

 > You will need to enable the API through the CLI (`10` on the main menu) or by passing the `enableapi` flag when starting the CLI.

-## Explorer Swagger
+## Spyglass (Network Explorer) Swagger

-You can visit the explorer's swagger at this URL: <a href="https://data.rbx.network/docs">https://data.rbx.network/docs</a>
+You can visit the explorer's swagger at this URL: <a href="https://data.verifiedx.io/docs">https://data.verifiedx.io/docs</a>